 \section{Preliminaries}

 In this section, we give some definitions and examples of some basic HIN concepts.

-{\textbf{Definition 1 (HIN \cite{hin})}}: A heterogeneous information network is defined as a graph $G = (V; E)$, with a node type mapping function $\Phi :V \to A$ and a link type mapping function $\Psi :E \to R$.
-Where $A$ and $R$ are sets of node and link types, respectively.
+{\textbf{Definition 1 (HIN \cite{hin})}}: A heterogeneous information network is defined as a graph $G = (V; E)$, with a node type mapping function $\Phi :V \to A$ and a link type mapping function $\Psi :E \to R${, where} $A$ and $R$ are sets of node and link types, respectively.
 The restriction in $A$ and $R$ is: $\mid A \mid + \mid R \mid > 2$.

-Figure \ref{hin} is an example of HIN on movie viewing platform.
-As is shown, there are multiple node types, such as actor, director, as well as various link types like user-movie and movie-actor relations.
-Obviously, multi-type information is quite useful for boosting the recommendation performance.
-Thus, comparing with the conventional RSs which only models the relation between users and items, HIN-based RSs can utilize more useful information for recommendation, especially for users with less history records.
+Figure \ref{hin} is an example of HIN on a movie viewing platform.
+As shown, there are multiple node types, such as actors and directors, as well as various link types, such as user-movie and movie-actor relations.
+Obviously, multitype information is quite useful for boosting recommendation performance.
+Thus, compared with conventional {RS}, which only model the relation between users and items, HIN-based {RS} can utilize more useful information for {recommendations}, especially for users with fewer history records.

 {\textbf{Definition 2 (Meta-Path \cite{hin})}}: A meta-path $P$ is a path defined on a schema $S = (A,R)$, and is denoted in the form of $A_1\stackrel{R_1}{\longrightarrow}A_2\stackrel{R_2}{\longrightarrow}...\stackrel{R_l}{\longrightarrow}A_{l+1}$, which defines a composite relation $R=R_1\circ R_2\circ ...\circ R_l$ between objects $A_1, A_2,..., A_{l+1}$, where $\circ$ denotes the composition operator on relations.